KSU-Quantum-Capstone/CS4850-DL1/README.md

 2. Clone the repository with `git clone https://github.com/KSU-Quantum-Capstone/CS4850-DL1.git`.
 3. Navigate into the git repository on your local computer with the `cd` command.
 4. Once you are in `.../CS4850-DL1/`, use the command `pre-commit install`.
 This will set up the pre-commit hooks (which are used for formatting code).
 5. Lastly, run the command `pre-commit run --all-files` which will run the hooks on all of the files.
+If it says FAILED, see note in the Git Workflow section below.
+If you get the error `ImportError: DLL load failed while importing _ctypes`, try removing your conda environment and restarting from getting started step 3.

 ### Git Workflow
 TODO